About Michelle Stephens

-This body of research has been further supported by the North West Doctorial Training Partnership in the UK, and it will form the basis of a practice-led PhD within MIRIAD at MMU – due for completion in late 2018.
+This body of research has been further supported by the North West Doctorial Training Partnership in the UK, and formed the basis of a practice-based PhD within MIRIAD at MMU.

 A defining characteristic of her work has been the sustained commitment to the conceptual synthesis of contemporary technology and historical textile sources.
 Currently her work involves the examination of technology as a design tool by using the coding environment of processing as a method of reanimating the traditional textile patterns of Paradise Mill, Macclesfield.

 The code acts as a compressor, ripping apart the original image, and piecing it back together again.
 Algorithms decide what is broken down, and what is kept of the original textile archive.
 Colour palettes are developed from specific ranges, predetermined by the code that’s been written.
 There’s an element of chance in the creation of this work as the code enviably dictates what is kept, what’s not, and what colour choice is ultimately selected from the predetermined range set.